-Join Lisa Bock for an in-depth discussion in this video Introducing the CIA triad, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Introducing the CIA triad, part of IT Security Foundations: Core Concepts.

 - One of the fundamental principles of providing a secure system is that of ensuring confidentiality, integrity, and availability.
 Also called the CIA triad, it is widely recognized in information assurance models.
 Confidentiality is assurance of data privacy and protection against unauthorized disclosure.
 Confidential information can include personally identifiable information, such as Social Security, credit card information or account numbers, or, business information, such as financial data, employee records, and trade secrets.